Mary Anderson (actress, born 1859)

 Mary Anderson (later Mary Anderson de Navarro; July 28, 1859 – May 29, 1940) was an American theatre actress.

 Early life

-Mary Antoinette Anderson was the daughter of Charles Henry Anderson, an Oxford-educated New Yorker, and his wife, Antonia Leugers; the latter had been disowned by her Philadelphia Catholic family after the couple had eloped to California.

-Mary was born in Sacramento, California.
+Anderson was born in Sacramento, California.
 Shortly after her birth, her parents moved to Louisville, Kentucky, where her father enlisted in the Confederate States Army in the American Civil War.
 He was killed in action at Mobile when she was three.

-Mary was educated at the Ursuline convent and the all-girl Presentation Academy in Louisville.
-She was an unenthusiastic pupil except for an interest in reading and acting Shakespeare.
+Anderson was educated at the Ursuline convent and the all-girl Presentation Academy in Louisville.
+She was an unenthusiastic pupil except for her interest in reading and acting Shakespeare.
 She also took private lessons in music, dancing and literature.
 Encouraged by her stepfather, Dr Hamilton Griffin, at 14 she was sent to New York for ten lessons with the actor George Vandenhoff, her only professional training.